An iconic building on the Doha waterfront

 The cream-coloured limestone captures the changes in light and shade during the day.

 The interior is no less spectacular.
-The centerpiece of the atrium is a curved double staircase leading up to the first floor.
+The centrepiece of the atrium is a curved double staircase leading up to the first floor.
 Above it floats an ornate circular metal chandelier echoing the curve of the staircase.

 An oculus, at the top of the atrium, captures and reflects patterned light within the faceted dome.
 The five-storey 45-metre tall window on the north side gives spectacular panoramic views across the bay.